yutongli26/la-grid-restoration-centrality-equity/README.md

 - Connectivity-based robustness metrics are graph proxies and do not guarantee operational feasibility (e.g., AC/DC power flow, voltage constraints) unless such modules are added.
 - Service estimation depends on the tract–substation mapping matrix (W); results are sensitive to how W is constructed (distance decay, assignment rules, normalization, etc.).
-- Repair/recovery parameterization should be interpreted as scenario-based and comparative (not a calibrated operational forecast) unless validated against empirical restoration data.

 ---

 ## Citation

-If you use this codebase, please cite the following references as appropriate:

 - Cheng, B., Nozick, L., Dobson, I., Davidson, R., Obiang, D., Dias, J., & Granados, M. (2024).
 Quantifying the earthquake risk to the electric power transmission system in Los Angeles at the census tract level. *IEEE Access*. <https://doi.org/10.1109/ACCESS.2024.3408797>
 - Çağnan, Z., Davidson, R. A., & Guikema, S. D. (2006).
 Post-earthquake restoration planning for Los Angeles electric power. *Earthquake Spectra*, 22(3), 589–608. <https://doi.org/10.1193/1.2222400>